robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 ## The MNIST Loss Function
 We already have our independent variables `x` - the images themselves.
 We'll concatenate them all into a single tensor, and also change them from a list of matrices (a rank-3 tensor) to a list of vectors (a rank-2 tensor).
+We can do this using `view`, which is a PyTorch method that changes the shape of a tensor without changing its contents. `-1` is a special parameter to `view` that means "make this axis as big as necessary to fit all the data".